1 Principles topenlarge

 Use of the compression device

-If the fracture type indicates the application of axial compression (eg, transverse or short oblique), mount this device onto the nail with the insertion handle before insertion, and replace the connecting screw.
+If the fracture type indicates the application of axial compression (eg, transverse or short oblique), mount this device onto the nail with the insertion handle/aiming guide before insertion, and replace the connecting screw.

 Measuring device to indicate gap closure